 All students enrolled in the ASN Program will take the assigned nationally normed HESI Custom Exams in all courses and a comprehensive Exit RN Exam in a course in the final semester of the program.
 Students are required to achieve a score of 850 or higher on each exam.
 Please refer to the ASN Student Handbook sections: Progression through the ASN Program, Grading Procedure for the ASN Program, and HESI Nursing Examination Procedure.
-Students will also be provided the handout: HESI Review & Testing: How to Access Your Remediation at the time of program orientation.
+Students will also be provided the link to the following: HESI Student View of Next Generation Remediation Video (https://youtu.be/t2WgUkzq8tw).